 #cut50 is tackling some of the toughest policies in California related to juvenile life without parole (JLWOP) and policies for interactions between police and children.

-2. Write and send a letter to your State Senator and/or members of the Senate Appropriations Committee in support of SB 394: Senate Bill 394, also known as the Montgomery Bill, will be heard soon by the CA Senate Appropriations Committee soon.
+2. Write and send a letter to your Assemble Member and/or members of the Assembly Public Safety Committee in support of SB 394: Senate Bill 394, also known as the Montgomery Bill, will be heard soon by the CA Senate Appropriations Committee soon.
 Read a short fact sheet of the bill here.
 Find a sample letter here with instructions on how to make your voice heard to the Committee and your State Senator.

 4. Educate yourself and friends on Proposition 57 (The Public Safety & Rehabilitation Act) and what we expect the regulations to be.
 Read this presentation about the regulations and utilize the sample letter to get your voice across on the regulations.